exercism/elm/concepts/generics/about.md

     | Err error
 ```

-Record type alias' can also have type parameters, although it is less common.
+Record type aliases can also have type parameters, although it is less common.

 ```elm
 -- Event is generic over the type a